 10. Today, it is a symbol for Jewish communities around the world.

 Today, the Warsaw Ghetto is remembered as a symbol of Jewish resistance and suffering during the Holocaust.
 Several monuments and memorials stand in its memory in Warsaw.
-For example, the Warsaw Ghetto Uprising Monument, designed by sculptor Nathan Rapoport was unveiled in 1948 to honor the heroes of the uprising.
+For example, the Warsaw Ghetto Uprising Monument, designed by sculptor Nathan Rapoport was unveiled in 1948 to honour the heroes of the uprising.

-The POLIN Museum of the History of Polish Jews, located near the former ghetto area, serves as an educational center and memorial.
+The POLIN Museum of the History of Polish Jews, located near the former ghetto area, serves as an educational centre and memorial.
 It is dedicated to preserving the history and memory of Jewish life in Poland.

 FAQs about the Warsaw Ghetto